murari0/Repulsion.jl/README.md

 - Quaternions

 ## Description
-This function is a Julia port, by Murari Soundararajan (murari@magnet.fsu.edu) of the REPULSION algorithm originally published by [Bak and Nielsen](https://dx.doi.org/10.1006/jmre.1996.1087) as implemented in Spinach for MATLAB by Ilya Kuprov (https://www.spindynamics.org).
+This function is a Julia port, by Murari Soundararajan (murari@magnet.fsu.edu), of the REPULSION algorithm originally published by [Bak and Nielsen](https://dx.doi.org/10.1006/jmre.1996.1087) as implemented in Spinach for MATLAB by Ilya Kuprov (https://www.spindynamics.org).
 Static Arrays are used to improve performance.

     repulsion(npoints, ndims, niter, tol = 1e-10)